SparkResearchLabs/GirlsGoIT/Curriculum.md

 	- Headers & Footers
 	- Pagination
 * Persuasive UI patterns
 	- How to attract attention
 		- Reduction
 		- Tunneling
 * How to format data
 * How to correctly arrange images

 This session is an informative one.
-The trainers will provide useful tools and tips for participants so that they'll get minimal knowledge on how to handle the UI and create great User Experience.
-The presentation will cover specific examples related to the participants projects, so that they'll have an idea how to apply this knowledge on their needs.
+The trainers will provide useful tools and tips for participants so that they'll get minimal required knowledge on how to handle the UI and create great User Experience.
+The presentation will cover specific examples related to the participants projects, so that they'll have an idea how to apply this knowledge on their needs. __(Iulian) In order to have specific examples related to their projects, we have to assure that we somehow send the trainer that will deliver this session the concepts of their projects.__

-The outcomes of this chapter are:
+After this session, the participants will:

-1. Participants will get minimal knowledge about principles and concepts of UI & UX
+1. Get minimal knowledge about principles and concepts of UI & UX

-2. Participants will be able to sketch up an UI concept for their projects
+2. Be able to sketch up an UI concept for their projects

-3. Participants will get minimal needed knowledge on using open source tools to prepare the resources for their projects, such as images, icons, buttons, etc.
+3. Be able to distinguish different types of UI elements

-4. Participants will be able to distinguish different types of UI elements
+4. Get minimal needed knowledge on using open source tools to prepare the resources for their projects, such as images, icons, buttons, etc.

 ### UI Prototyping